Kahvedzic/Southern-Water-Corp/README.md

 * Analysis of coefficients to better understand the variables displaying the largest rate of change with respect to PUMP FAILURE.
 * Lastly, validate predictions using our regressive model.

+The analysis using Python to clean, organize, and prepare data to create the insights we need can be found here